IbtsamGhreeb/OLIST-streaming-pipeline/Snowflake/README.md

 .
 Runs on schedule (e.g., every 15 min) – no manual effort required.

-Run last – let Airflow or Snowflake handle the pipeline for you.
+> **Note:** Run last – let Airflow or Snowflake handle the pipeline for you.

-Run after Iceberg – your warehouse is hungry for structured data!
+> **💡 Tip:** Always follow the execution order:
+> `Iceberg → DWH Modeling → Streams → Stored Procedures → Tasks`
+> Your warehouse depends on structured data to function properly.